Environmental planning: New South Wales

 In NSW the first attempt to incorporate environmental assessment and protection into planning law began in 1974 with the appointment of a Planning and Environment Commission to overhaul the existing predominately urban land-use system.
 After various delays the Environmental Planning and Assessment Act 1979 (EP&A Act) came into force on 1 September 1980.
-The EP&A Act incorporated a three tired system of State, Regional and Local levels of significance, and required the relevant control authority to take into consideration the impacts to the environment (both natural and built) and the community of proposed development or land-use change.
-Within the EP&A Act most development requires a Statement of Environmental Effects (SEE) or Review of Environmental Effects (REF) detailing the impacts to both natural and human environments, which should be taken into consideration by the regulatory authority.
-Significant projects require a more thorough Environmental Impact Assessment with a corresponding greater public scrutiny.
+The EP&A Act establishes a framework for assessing the environmental and community impacts of development proposals.
+It requires varying levels of assessment based on significance, and considers input from regulatory bodies and the public.
+The Act has been updated to give the government more influence in approvals, while also incorporating environmental protection measures.